Crossing the Line: Integrations at Boundaries

 Learning Goals

-- Model integrations across boundaries
+- Model integrations across boundaries clearly

-- Plan for failures at boundaries
+- Plan for common failure scenarios at boundaries

-- Document interface contracts
+- Document interface contracts that prevent misunderstandings

-- Design fallback strategies
+- Design fallback strategies that keep your system resilient

 // Internal → External = Boundary crossing